jalal246/builderz/README.md

 5. If monorepo, sorts packages according to core/decency, so core comes first and so on.

-6. Creates distension path for each project found.
+6. Creates a distension path for each project found.

-7. If there's no targeted format, it generates default formats (cjs, umd, es) one cycle minified with map and the second is not.
+7. If there's no targeted format, it generates default formats (CJS, UMD, ES) one cycle minified with a map and the second is not.

 ```bash
 npm install builderz